Headspace_logo_svg

 1. Make space in your head and your heart

-Sometimes, the biggest hurdle is finding the emotional and mental capacity for new friends.
-It takes effort and commitment, not to mention vulnerability.
+Sometimes, the biggest hurdle is finding the emotional and mental capacity to make new friends.
+It takes effort and commitment, not to mention vulnerability, to build a strong friendship.
 Try to let go of where you were and accept where you are.
 Allow yourself to be open to new experiences and new people.

 2. Look for interests, not individuals